davidtchiu/davidtchiu.github.io/teaching/cs360/hwk4.sqlddl/index.md

 [25pt] Correctness of the schema definition, including data types, primary and foreign
     keys.
 (5 points per table)

-[35pt] Correctness of the data ingestion script, broken down as follows:
+[40pt] Correctness of the data ingestion script, broken down as follows:

     [25pt] Your script prints a sequence of valid INSERT statements that properly populates all tables.
-Duplicate INSERT statements are acceptable.
+Duplicate INSERT statements *are* acceptable.

     [5pt] Your script must resolve incomplete data (nonexistent majors, for instance).

     [5pt] Your script resolves multi-valued majors.

-    [5pt] Your script resolves inconsistent class-rank and department labels.

 [misc] Files not submitted in plain-text format will be returned without a grade.

-Total: 65pts
+Total: 60pts
 ```

 #### Submitting Your Assignment